 If a biller gets a denial, they should first contact the insurance company to find out why the claim was denied.
 They can then take the necessary steps to fix the problem and resubmit the claim.
 This can be a lengthy and complicated process, but it’s worth it if it means getting the claim paid.
 To know how you can proceed with the denied claim resolutions, keep reading.

-What is a Denied Claim?
+What is a Insurance Claim Denied?

 A denied claim is a claim that an insurance company does not pay.
 When a claim is denied, the insurance company will write a reason for the denial.